Midtown Commons

 Were there any tribal members consulted about this land?
 If so, please describe how they were included and what input they gave about their desires for this land.
 In discussions with the city it sounds like the city plans to cut down the cottonwood grove that exists there.
 Is the city aware of the cultural/religious importance of cottonwood trees to the Blackfeet tribe?
 Is the city aware that historically colonizers would cut down or blow-up cottonwoods as a sign of cultural dominance and denigration of a religious entity?
 If so, how does the city justify cutting these trees down?
 (Please post my questions publicly, thank you.)

-Marygiuliani asked about 1 month agoThanks for your question.
+Marygiuliani asked 6 months agoThanks for your question.

 Many stakeholders from throughout the Missoula community, including Native Americans, have participated in public engagement for documents that established the goals for the Midtown Commons development.
 These include the Missoula Midtown Master Plan; the Parks, Recreation, Open Space & Trails Plan 2040, and the Our Missoula Land Use Plan 2045, among others.